 Your Kafka cluster sits in a private VPC.
 Your Postgres database is locked behind a corporate firewall.
 Your internal APIs are only reachable via private DNS.
 None of these services are accessible from the public internet, and for good reason.

-But now you want AI agents to react to events from these systems.
-Process Kafka messages.
-Listen for database changes.
-Call internal services.
-How do you bridge the gap between a cloud-hosted agent platform and infrastructure that was designed to be unreachable?
+Now you want AI agents to react to events in these systems: process Kafka messages, listen for database changes, call internal services.
+How do you bridge a cloud-hosted agent platform and infrastructure that was designed to be unreachable?

 The Problem With Traditional Approaches

 Teams typically reach for one of a few options when connecting cloud services to private infrastructure.
-Each has significant downsides:
+Each has real downsides:

-What you actually need is a way for the cloud to reach your private services without your private services having to be reachable from the internet.
-That is exactly what Connic Bridge does.
+What you actually need: a way for cloud agents to reach your private services without making those services reachable from the internet.
+That's what Connic Bridge does.

 How Connic Bridge Works

 The Connic Bridge is a lightweight agent that runs inside your private network.
-It makes a single outbound WebSocket connection to the Connic relay.
-That is it.
-No inbound ports.
-No VPN.
-No public exposure.
+It makes a single outbound WebSocket connection to the Connic relay, and that's it.
+No inbound ports, no VPN, no public exposure.

-When a Connic connector needs to reach a service in your network, the relay routes the request through the already-established tunnel to the bridge, which makes a local TCP connection to the target service on your behalf.
+When a Connic connector needs to reach a service in your network, the relay forwards the request through the established tunnel to the bridge.
+The bridge then opens a local TCP connection to the target service on your behalf.

 Setup in Three Steps

 Getting Bridge running takes about five minutes.
-There is no complex networking to configure, no certificates to manage, and no firewall rules to change.
+No networking to configure, no certificates to manage, no firewall rules to change.

 Step 1: Generate a Bridge Token